-Either way, it’s difficult for pet owners to watch their furry best friends suffer.
+Either way, it’s difficult for pet owners to watch their furry best friends live with discomfort.
 Here, we’ll show you the main causes of a dog runny nose from least serious to most concerning.
 You’ll also find tips on how to treat mild problems at home and how to know when it’s time to see a vet.

 Common Causes of a Runny Nose in Dogs

 There are many things that can cause a runny nose in dogs.
-They range from mild irritants, like seasonal allergies, to serious diseases, like distemper and cancerous tumors.
+They range from mild irritants, like seasonal allergies, to serious issues.
 Here are the most common reasons dogs get a runny nose.

 Dogs may develop a runny nose due to seasonal allergies or food allergies.
 Symptoms of allergic rhinitis in dogs include things like clear discharge from the nose, watery eyes, sneezing, reverse sneezing, constant scratching, and itching.

 Dogs may suffer from allergies year-round or only seasonally depending on the irritant.
-If your dog’s runny nose is caused by allergies, you can typically treat it at home using natural remedies and over-the-counter medications.
+If your dog’s runny nose is caused by allergies, you can typically deal with it at home using natural remedies.
 If you’re not sure what’s causing your dog’s allergies, a veterinarian can help you find out by conducting allergy testing.

 Some dog breeds suffer from a runny nose simply because of their genetics.
 Flat-faced dog breeds can have trouble breathing due to the shape of their airways.
 Dogs like boxers and pugs may suffer from a runny nose when the cartilage in their nasal passage becomes weak.
 Surgery is the best way to fix these problems, though many dogs live for years with a mild runny nose without any more significant problems.